top of page

 Immediate Impact

-BOLD credits deliver immediate impact by diverting organic waste from landfills to composting facilities to transform waste into valuable compost needed to regenerate topsoil, while also preventing methane production in landfills, a potent greenhouse gas with a global warming potential that is 28 times greater than carbon and identified as a priority in the fight against climate change.
+BOLD credits deliver immediate impact by diverting organic waste from landfills to composting facilities to transform waste into valuable compost needed to regenerate topsoil, while also preventing methane production in landfills, a potent greenhouse gas with a global warming potential that is more than 81 times greater than carbon—identified as a priority in fighting climate change.

 Group 1321314817(2).png